frappe/erpnext/erpnext/docs/user/manual/en/introduction/getting-started-with-erpnext.md

 ### 4\.
 Install ERPNext on your Unix/Linux/Mac machine

-If you are familiar with installing applications on *nix platforms, read the instructions on how to install using [Frappe Bench](https://github.com/frappe/bench).
+If you are familiar with installing applications on *nix platforms, read the instructions on how to install using [Frappé Bench](https://github.com/frappe/bench).

 {next}